zyang01/zyang01.github.io/_posts/2025-02-26-on-revelation-13.md

 I caught some false teachers smuggling stinky [humanism](https://en.wikipedia.org/wiki/Humanism){:target="_blank"} by only focusing on the soft stuff in the New Testament, which breaks the third commandment and blasphemies against God.

+> Starting in the 20th century, some humanist movements are non-religious and aligned with secularism.
+Most frequently in contemporary usage, humanism refers to a non-theistic view centered on human agency, and a reliance only on science and reason rather than revelation from a divine source to understand the world.
+A non-theistic humanist worldview asserts that religion is not a precondition of morality, and objects to excessive religious entanglement with education and the state.
+>
+> Humanism - Wikipedia

 I discussed in [a previous post](../on-genesis-3-fall-man/){:target="_blank"} something the crafty serpent gave the woman that she did not have before, which led to the fall of man in Genesis 3.
 That thing was **doubt** and I read Revelation 13 again substituting the dragon with **doubt**.

 ---